-The words of God incarnate initiate a new age, guide the whole of mankind, reveal mysteries, and show man the direction ahead in a new age.
-The enlightenment obtained by man is but simple practice or knowledge.
-It cannot guide the whole of mankind into a new age or reveal the mystery of God Himself.
-God, after all, is God, and man is man.
-God has the substance of God, and man has the substance of man.
+The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
+The enlightenment obtained by man is but simple instructions for practice or knowledge.
+It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
+When all is said and done, God is God, and man is man.
+God has the essence of God, and man has the essence of man.

-This time, God comes to do work not in a spiritual body but in a very ordinary one.
-Not only is it the body of God’s second incarnation, but also the body in which God returns.
+This time around, God comes to do work not in a spiritual body, but in a very ordinary one.
+Moreover, not only is it the body of God’s second incarnation, it is also the body through which God returns to the flesh.
 It is a very ordinary flesh.
-In Him, you cannot see anything that is different from others, but you can receive from Him the truths you have never heard before.
-This insignificant flesh is the embodiment of all the words of truth from God, that which undertakes God’s work in the last days, and an expression of the whole of God’s disposition for man to come to know.
-Did you not desire greatly to see the God in heaven?
-Did you not desire greatly to understand the God in heaven?
-Did you not desire greatly to see the destination of mankind?
-He will tell you all these secrets that no man has been able to tell you, and He will even tell you of the truths that you do not understand.
+You cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
+This insignificant flesh is what embodies all the words of truth from God, undertakes God’s work in the last days, and expresses the whole of God’s disposition for man to understand.
+Do you not desire greatly to see the God in heaven?
+Do you not desire greatly to understand the God in heaven?
+Do you not desire greatly to see the destination of mankind?
+He will tell you all these secrets—secrets that no man has been able to tell you, and He will also tell you of the truths that you do not understand.
 He is your gate into the kingdom, and your guide into the new age.
 Such an ordinary flesh holds many unfathomable mysteries.
-His deeds may be inscrutable to you, but the goal of all the work He does is sufficient for you to see that He is not a simple flesh as man believes.
-For He represents the will of God as well as the care shown by God toward mankind in the last days.
-Though you cannot hear the words He speaks that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, you can hear from His words the fury of God and know that God shows compassion for mankind; you can see the righteous disposition of God and His wisdom, and moreover, realize the concern and care that God has for all mankind.
+His deeds may be inscrutable to you, but the entire goal of the work He does is sufficient enough to allow you to see that He is not, as people believe, a simple flesh.
+For He represents the will of God and the care shown by God toward mankind in the last days.
+Though you cannot hear His words that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, nevertheless you can hear from His words that God is wrathful and know that God is showing compassion for mankind; you can see the righteous disposition of God and His wisdom, and, moreover, realize God’s solicitude for all mankind.

-The work and all that man sees of God on earth are supernatural.
-What you behold with your eyes and what you hear with your ears are all of the supernatural, for His work and His words are incomprehensible and unattainable to man.
+When God comes to earth, His work and all that man sees of Him are supernatural.
+What you behold with your eyes and what you hear with your ears are all supernatural, for His work and His words are incomprehensible and unattainable to man.
 If something of heaven is brought to earth, how can it be anything but supernatural?
-The mysteries of the kingdom of heaven were brought to earth, mysteries that were incomprehensible and unfathomable to man, that were too wondrous and wise—were they not all of the supernatural? … What work done by the incarnate God this day is not of the supernatural?
-His words are incomprehensible and unattainable to you, and His work can be done by no man.
-What is in His understanding cannot be understood by man, and neither can man know where His knowledge is from.
-Some say, “I too am ordinary such as You, how is it that I do not know what You know?
+When the mysteries of the kingdom of heaven are brought to earth, mysteries that are incomprehensible and unfathomable to man, that are too wondrous and wise—are they not all supernatural? … Consider the work done by the incarnate God in the present day: What aspect of it is not supernatural?
+His words are incomprehensible and unattainable to you, and the work He does can be done by no man.
+What He understands man has no way of understanding, and as for His knowledge, man knows not whence it comes.
+There are some who say, “I too am ordinary in the same way as You are, but how is it that I do not know what You know?
 I am older and richer in experience, yet how can You know of that which I do not?”
-All of this is unattainable to man.
-There are even those who wonder: “None truly know of the work that was carried out in Israel; how come You know?
+All of this, as far as man is concerned, is something that man has no way of attaining.
+Then there are those who say: “No one knows of the work that was carried out in Israel; how come You know?
 Even the Bible expositors can offer no explanation; how come You know?”
 Are these not all matters of the supernatural?
-He has not experienced any wonders, yet He knows all and the word comes to Him with the greatest of ease.
-Is this not of the supernatural?
-His work exceeds that which is attainable to the flesh.
-Such work simply cannot be achieved by the thinking of any of flesh and is utterly inconceivable to the mind and reasoning of man.
+He has encountered no wonders, yet He knows all and the word comes to Him with the greatest of ease.
+Is this not supernatural?
+His work transcends that which flesh can attain to.
+It is unattainable to the thought of any man with a body of flesh and utterly inconceivable to the reasoning of the mind of man.
 Though He has never read the Bible, He understands the work of God in Israel.
 And though He stands on earth as He speaks, He speaks of the mysteries of the third heaven.
-When man looks at these words, a feeling overcomes man, “Is this not the language of the third heaven?”
-Are these not all matters that exceed what can be achieved by normal man?
+When man reads these words, this feeling will overcome him: “Is this not the language of the third heaven?”
+Are these not all matters that exceed what a normal man is capable of achieving?

 He is well aware of the essence of man, He can reveal all kinds of practices pertaining to all kinds of people.
 He is even better at revealing human corrupt disposition and rebellious behavior.
 He does not live among the worldly people, but He is aware of the nature of the mortals and all the corruptions of the worldly people.
 This is what He is.
 Though He does not deal with the world, He knows the rules of dealing with the world, because He fully understands human nature.
 He knows about the Spirit’s work that man’s eyes cannot see and that man’s ears cannot hear, both of today and of the past.
 This includes wisdom that is not a life philosophy and wonder that people find hard to fathom.
 This is what He is, made open to people and also hidden from people.
 What He expresses is not what an extraordinary person is, but the inherent attributes and being of the Spirit.
 He does not travel around the world but knows everything of it.
 He contacts the “anthropoids” who have no knowledge or insight, but He expresses words that are higher than knowledge and above great men.
 He lives among a group of obtuse and numb people who do not have humanity and who do not understand the human conventions and lives, but He can ask mankind to live out normal humanity, at the same time revealing the base and low humanity of mankind.
 All of this are what He is, higher than what any flesh-and-blood person is.
 For Him, it is unnecessary to experience a complicated, cumbersome and sordid social life to do the work that He needs to do and thoroughly reveal the essence of corrupt mankind.
 The sordid social life does not edify His flesh.
 His work and words only reveal man’s disobedience and do not provide man with the experience and lessons for dealing with the world.
 He does not need to investigate society or man’s family when He supplies man with life.
 Exposing and judging man is not an expression of the experiences of His flesh; it is to reveal man’s unrighteousness after long knowing man’s disobedience and abhorring mankind’s corruption.
 The work He does is all to reveal His disposition to man and express His being.
 Only He can do this work, it is not something that a flesh-and-blood person could achieve.

-His words carry life power, and show us the way we should walk, and allow us to understand what the truth is.
-We start to be drawn to His words, we begin to focus on the tone and manner of His speaking, and subconsciously begin to take an interest in the heart’s voice of this unremarkable person.
-He makes painstaking efforts for us, loses sleep and appetite for us, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and His heart bleeds and sheds tears for our numbness and rebelliousness.
-Such being and possessions of His are beyond an ordinary person, and cannot be possessed or attained by any of the corrupted.
-He has tolerance and patience possessed by no ordinary person, and His love is not possessed by any created being.
-No one apart from Him can know all of our thoughts, or have such a grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of the God of heaven.
-No one except for Him can possess the authority, wisdom, and dignity of God; the disposition of God and what He has and is are issued forth, in their entirety, from Him.
+God continues His utterances, employing various methods and perspectives to admonish us about what we should do while, at the same time, giving voice to His heart.
+His words carry life power, show us the way we should walk, and enable us to understand what the truth is.
+We begin to be drawn by His words, we begin to focus on the tone and manner of His speaking, and subconsciously we begin to take an interest in the innermost feelings of this unremarkable person.
+He spits up His heart’s blood in working on our behalf, loses sleep and appetite on our account, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and our numbness and rebelliousness draw tears and blood from His heart.
+This way of being and of having belongs to no ordinary person, nor can it be possessed or attained by any corrupted human being.
+He shows tolerance and patience possessed by no ordinary person, and His love is not something with which any created being is endowed.
+No one apart from Him can know all of our thoughts, or have such a clear and complete grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of God in heaven.
+No one apart from Him is endowed with the authority, wisdom, and dignity of God; the disposition of God and what God has and is are brought forth, in their entirety, in Him.
 No one apart from Him can show us the way and bring us light.
-No one apart from Him can reveal the mysteries God has not disclosed from creation until today.
-No one apart from Him can save us from Satan’s bondage and our corrupt disposition.
-He represents God, and expresses the heart’s voice of God, the exhortations of God, and the words of judgment of God toward all mankind.
-He has begun a new age, a new era, and brought a new heaven and earth, new work, and He has brought us hope, and ended the life we led in vagueness, and allowed us to fully behold the path of salvation.
-He has conquered our whole being, and gained our hearts.
-From that moment onward, our minds become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is He not the Lord Jesus, who is ever in our thoughts, and whom we long for night and day?
+No one apart from Him can reveal the mysteries that God has not disclosed since creation until today.
+No one apart from Him can save us from Satan’s bondage and our own corrupt disposition.
+He represents God.
+He expresses the inmost heart of God, the exhortations of God, and God’s words of judgment toward all mankind.
+He has begun a new age, a new era, and ushered in a new heaven and earth and new work, and He has brought us hope, ending the life we led in vagueness and enabling our whole being to behold, in total clarity, the path to salvation.
+He has conquered our whole being and gained our hearts.
+From that moment onward, our minds have become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
 It is He!
-It’s really Him!
+It really is He!
 He is our God!
 He is the truth, the way, and the life!